 How long has Camp Wojtyla been running?

 Camp Wojtyla began our first pilot program in 2007.
 It has been quite an adventure since!
-This 2015 summer will be our ninth summer.
+This coming 2018 summer will be our TWELFTH summer!

 How many campers do you typically serve?